"I was delighted in the supreme sense of freedom that comes from the

 shield, bug with net, cold)

-Footwear (Can combine functionalities): Experience
+Footwear (may combine functionalities): Experience

 [ ] Running/Cross-Trainer type for Light Trips, waterproof.